 Create the forecast for the future HTHH event by scaling observed maximum amplitudes across the Pacific from the 15 January 2022 event with observed amplitudes of the future HTHH event, starting with the observed amplitudes at Nuku`alofa, the NZG DART, or other nearby sea level stations.
 Forecast values are only for specific sea level locations and do not represent a wider forecast for that coast.

 Calculate estimated tsunami arrival (ETA) times according to tsunami propagation generated by a sea level disturbance at HTHH.

+Re-assess the forecast at least every hour based upon later arriving sea level readings and then revise and re-issue the forecast if necessary.

 NTWCs will need to apply their knowledge of what happened along all their coasts during the 15 January event and also scale it accordingly.
 A useful reference can be the comparison of the barometric pressure change of the 15 January eruption with record(s) during the future HTHH event from any country weather station or nearby stations.